rsvasudev/cse15l-lab-reports/index.md

 ![Image](ls_w_arg.png)

-This is what happened when ls is used w a path or directory. it lists the contents in that directory.
+This is what happened when ls is used w a path or directory.
+It lists the contents in that directory.

 ![Image](ls_w_file.png)